Dormer Loft Conversion Cost

 Fire Safety

-When planning your dormer loft conversion, it is important to consider fire safety regulation which will ensure the installation is safe.
+When planning your dormer loft conversion, it is important to consider fire safety regulations which will ensure the installation is safe.
 You also need to ensure compliance by covering the following safety criteria:

 • Upgrade fire protection on the roof structure